 - Four beta (β) protein subunits.
-The β protein subunits form sliding clamps that attach the two α subunits to the two template DNA strands.
-These β subunits slide along with the template DNA strands during DNA replication, preventing the α subunits from falling off during replication.
+The β protein subunits form sliding clamps that attach the two α subunits to the template DNA strands.
+These β subunits slide along with the template DNA strands during DNA replication, preventing the α subunits from falling off.

 - Two epsilon (ε) protein subunits.
 The ε protein subunits of DNA polymerase III possess proofreading activity (see below) that fixes mistakes made during DNA replication.

 - Accessory protein subunits.
-These accessory protein subunits load the α and β subunits onto the RNA primers during lagging strand synthesis and maintain the stability of the DNA polymerase III holoenzyme.
+The accessory protein subunits load the α and β subunits onto the RNA primers during lagging strand synthesis and maintain the overall stability of the DNA polymerase III holoenzyme.

 - What are the functions of the α, β, and ε subunits of the DNA polymerase III holoenzyme?

 Many of the DNA replication enzymes described above are not actually separate entities.
 Each enzyme has a very distinct function; however, several of these enzymes are physically linked to each other to form multiprotein “machines.”
 For example, the primosome is a protein complex formed by DNA helicase and DNA primase.
 The primosome moves along the DNA separating the DNA strands and simultaneously synthesizing lagging strand RNA primers.
 Moreover, the primosome itself is part of a larger multi-subunit complex called the replisome.
 The replisome includes:

 - The primosome components (DNA helicase, DNA primase).